Table for Six 2: Critical response

-Edmund Lee of the South China Morning Post gave the film 3.5/5 stars and considered the film to be "a chaotic but satisfying follow-up" that, while embracing a broader scope and emotional depth, lacked the "meticulous scripting of the original" and burdened by the excessive plotlines, relying heavily on its ensemble cast to carry the film.
+Edmund Lee of the South China Morning Post gave Table for Six 2 3.5/5 stars and considered it "a chaotic but satisfying follow-up" that lacked the "meticulous scripting of the original", relying heavily on Stephy Tang, who "reinvented herself to such a remarkable extent in such a short time that she is now effortlessly anchoring a festive ensemble comedy".
 Lee also ranked the film 13th out of the 36 Hong Kong films theatrically released in 2024.
-Keith Ho, writing for HK01, described the film as a "high-quality Chinese New Year film", surpassing its predecessor by effectively expanding its cast and story and delivering a high-quality Lunar New Year film that blends comedy and poignant moments, ultimately appealing to a wide audience.
+Keith Ho, writing for HK01, described the film as a "high-quality Chinese New Year film" that surpasses its predecessor with characters that are "distinctive and full of subtle contradictions", "driving the story's development and generating various layers of humor and climax".

-Siu Yu of am730 compared the film with All's Well, Ends Well (1992) and appreciated it for its lively and heartfelt depiction of family dynamics centered around weddings, emphasizing that the absence of the original lead allows for a fresh narrative full of humor and emotional resonance.
-Nic Wong of Jet Magazine found the film to be a "festive" and "ambitious" sequel that, despite the absence of Dayo Wong, successfully embraces chaos and humor, making it a fitting watch for the Lunar New Year.
+Siu Yu of am730 compared the film with All's Well, Ends Well (1992) and appreciated Sunny Chan for "meticulously crafting every joke", and that she can see the director "pouring his heart and soul into this painstakingly created work".
+Nic Wong of Jet Magazine found the film to be a "festive" and "ambitious" sequel that, despite the absence of Dayo Wong, has "enough stars and humor to make viewers happy and start the new year with good spirits".

-Phuong Le of The Guardian gave Table for Six 2 3/5 stars and wrote that although the film expands in ambition and setting, it fails to explore deeper themes of commitment and misses the comedic brilliance of the original's lead Dayo Wong, resulting in a sequel that doesn't quite match its predecessor's success.
-Gabriel Tsang, writing for The News Lens, offered a negative review and also found that the film lacks the comedic intensity and cohesion of its predecessor, instead showcasing extravagant weddings without deeply exploring its themes, ultimately reflecting a blend of nostalgic Hong Kong elements and modern aspirations.
+Phuong Le of The Guardian gave the film 3/5 stars and wrote that the film became "ill-equipped to explore in depth, zigzagging from one splashy wedding venue to another", and the new characters "[don't] really compensate for the void left behind by the lack of [Dayo] Wong's fabulous comedic timing".
+Gabriel Tsang, writing for The News Lens, offered a negative review and also found that the film's humor and pacing were "relatively weaker" compared to its predecessor, describing the films as "ambitious in terms of spectacle but lacking in emotional depth".